 (Photo courtesy of Scott Mochar)

-In the 2017/2018 season Emily was awarded a National Ranking of 7th in the Elite Female Open Bikejor class with Donnie and 15th in the Elite Female Open Canicross with Yogi completing his second race ever!
+In the 2017/2018 season Emily was awarded a BSSF National Ranking of 7th in the Elite Female Open Bikejor class with Donnie and 15th in the Elite Female Open Canicross with Yogi completing his second race ever!
 Emily was 2nd in the Canicross Midlands National Championship Series in the Open Female Bikejor class with Donnie.
+In addition to this Emily, with the help of Tegan, Judo and Donnie managed a national ranking of 12th in the CaniX two dog class and 26th in the Female One dog class.

-In the 2016/2017 season Emily was awarded a National Ranking of 4th in the Elite Female Open Bikejor class with Donnie and 9th in the Elite Female Open Canicross with Judo.
+In the 2016/2017 season Emily was awarded a BSSF National Ranking of 4th in the Elite Female Open Bikejor class with Donnie and 9th in the Elite Female Open Canicross with Judo.
 Emily was 2nd in the Canicross Midlands National Championship Series in the Open Female Bikejor class with Donnie and came 3rd with Tegan & Judo in the Open Female Two Dog Canicross Class in the same Championship.
+The team also gained a national ranking of 11th in the CaniX two dog class championship.

 In the 2015/2016 season Emily gained a European Bikejor Ranking of 10th with Donnie in the Elite Female class and a European Ranking of 25th in the Elite Womens Canicross with Judo, taking part in the 17th European Canicross Federation Championships in Scotland.